Approximate Bayesian Computation via Population Monte Carlo and Classification: Methods

+Population Monte Carlo (PMC) methods \cite{cappe2004population} are used to generate samples from the posterior distribution when the posterior density is available.
+PMC cannot be directly used in conjunction with ABC because ABC is applied in the situations where the likelihood, and therefore the posterior, is not available in analytical form required for the desired weight-update.
+Hence, in order to apply PMC, we require methods of approximating the particle weights in PMC, which will be presented in the next section.
+See Algorithm 4 for full details of PMC.

 Population Monte Carlo generates, at each iteration, an approximate sample from a target distribution and asymptotically unbiased estimates of integrals under that distribution.
-PMC constructs the appropriate estimators from particles using importance sampling arguments, constructs the proposal distribution in a MCMC-like framework, and uses ideas from SIR \citep{rubin1987calculation} and iterated particle systems \citep{doucet2001introduction} for sample equalization and improvement.
-It is only appropriate to compare PMC and SMC-ABC if we have a method to estimate the weight in Algorithm 2.
-For clarity, we assume such weights are given and provide further details in section 2.3.
+PMC constructs the appropriate estimators from particles using importance sampling arguments, constructs the proposal distribution in an MCMC-like framework, and uses ideas from SIR \cite{rubin1987calculation} and iterated particle systems \cite{doucet2001introduction} for sample equalization and improvement.

-Samples at each iteration of PMC are constructed using sample-dependent proposals for generation as in SMC ABC, but PMC uses importance sampling weights for pruning the sample instead of accepting or rejecting a given particle.
-Another important difference is that while SMC ABC uses a schedule of target distributions, PMC has a static target distribution and produces approximate samples from the target distribution at every iteration: if the sample $\theta_{t}$ is produced by simulating the $\{\theta^{(i)}_t\}$'s from distributions $\{q^{(i)}_t\}_{i = 1}^n$, independent of one another and conditional on the past samples, then giving $\theta_{t}^{(i)}$ the importance weight $w_{t}^{(i)} = \pi(\theta_{t})/q_{t}^{(i)}(\theta_{t})$ results in estimators
+Samples at each iteration of PMC are constructed using sample-dependent proposals for particle generation as in SMC ABC, but PMC uses importance sampling weights for pruning the sample as opposed to accepting or rejecting a given particle.
+Another important difference is that while SMC ABC uses a schedule of target distributions, PMC has a static target distribution and produces approximate samples from the target distribution at every iteration: if the sample $\theta_{t}$ is produced by simulating the $\{\theta^{(i)}_t\}$ from distributions $\{q^{(i)}_t\}_{i = 1}^n$, independent of one another and conditional on the past samples, then giving $\theta_{t}^{(i)}$ the importance weight